aryanmishra108/sparse-attention-task/README.md

 It does not use `torch.nn.functional.scaled_dot_product_attention`.

 For sparse correctness, the oracle uses the **same sparse mask** with the manual dense implementation.
 A sparse model should not be expected to produce the same output as unrestricted dense attention, because it is intentionally seeing fewer keys.
-What we are checking is whether the sparse implementation faithfully computes the attention implied by its pattern.

 ## Install